lfost42/BrailleOrder/README.md

 Minimal Viable Product

 - A web app that accepts a list of ASCII braille characters and returns the list sorted in braille order
-- API accepts requests from the app and communicates with the database.
+- API accepts requests from the app to access the database.
+- Role based authentication restricts updating the database to admins only.

 Other planned features
 - Alert user when a symbol includes a character that is not ASCII Braille